*NEW Grant Policies and Application Requirements for 2018-2019*

-- CUSE grants are not intended to fund study abroad programs or class projects.
+- CUSE grants will not fund study abroad programs, class projects, or club or student group travel.

 - For group projects, each student must submit an individual application with their own, unique proposal.
 Duplicate proposals, in whole or in part, will not be considered for funding.